john-kurkowski/john-kurkowski.github.io/_drafts/2014-08-10-paint-by-types.md

 first element.
 Very handy when unzipping zipped sequences.

 Although these types are elementary, I'm optimistic about the potential here.
+These types are so generic _that_ they are constrained and simple.
 When reading a more real world type signature, you stand a much greater chance to reason about what the function does, without reading its source or testing it.

 ### A Note On Self-Documentation